BGMwebdev/first-project/README.md

 - Events
     - There are two different events the user can participate in, making it accesible to different needs and/or agenda's.
     - The two event cards show all the information needed, which makes it very easy and clear.
+Some needed details for actual evenst may be left out due to the fact it's fictitious, like costs, what to bring, maybe even a program, etc.
     - The added images are there to set the tone, create a mood and invite.

 ![Image of the events](assets/images/events-section.png)